Fresh Spirulina for Diabetes Prevention & Treatment

 Research: How Spirulina Acts as a Powerful Anti-diabetic Nutraceutical - 2023

-Spirulina stands out by providing exceptional nutritional properties and a wide range of pharmacological effects, mostly related to phycocyanin - a spirulina protein compound with antidiabetic properties.
+Spirulina stands out as a nutraceutical providing exceptional nutritional properties and a wide range of pharmacological effects, mostly related to phycocyanin - a spirulina protein compound with antidiabetic properties.

 This review delves into phycocyanin applications in diabetes and ascertains the mechanisms involved.